cpq/bare-metal-programming-guide/README.md

 can use those instead of hand-writing the startup.c.
 The ST-provided startup file calls `SystemInit()` function, so we define it in the `main.c`.

-Now, let's replace our API functions in the `mcu.h` using CMSIS definitions, and leave the rest of the firmware intact.
-From the `mcu.h`, remove all peripheral API and definitions, and leave only standard C inludes, vendor CMSIS include, defines to PIN, BIT, FREQ, and `timer_expired()` helper function.
+Now, let's replace our API functions in the `hal.h` using CMSIS definitions, and leave the rest of the firmware intact.
+From the `hal.h`, remove all peripheral API and definitions, and leave only standard C inludes, vendor CMSIS include, defines to PIN, BIT, FREQ, and `timer_expired()` helper function.